 * Important If you’re intending to come along as “audience”, could you please let Rose Flammant know by 28th January at the latest (Rose at nwtc.lu) so that she can ensure the Foyer doorkeeper will let you in.

-The last playreading was "Dance with me" by Alireza Gholamishilsar (drama) on 15.2.2017.
+The last playreading was "Dance with me" by Alireza Gholamishilsar (drama) in 2017.

 Aside from just a lovely excuse to get together for a social evening, play readings are a great way to explore potential plays without any pressure of performance, gain confidence and experience reading the text aloud in a relaxed and informal setting.
 Members are invited to host play readings.
 Notifications of play readings will be posted on the website and members will receive a mailshot.
 Members who have an idea for a play reading and/or would be happy to host one, please contact committee(at)nwtc(dot)luor Valerie Scott (valerie(at)nwtc(dot)lu) who will be happy to chat with you about it.